Juan Tomás de Salas: Career

 During 1980, the good sales of his two publications led him to form a media conglomerate.
 He created Grupo 16, under which magazines like Motor 16 or Marie Claire were also released.

 However, during the 1990 publications went through a serious crisis, led by the poor economic performance of Diario 16.
 This crisis ended with the sale or even closure of almost all the magazines within his group.

 Diario 16 began bankruptcy proceedings in 1997 and Juan Tomás left the group entirely.
 In 1998 he launched the satirical weekly El gato encerrado, but it failed for lack of funding and De Salas gave up all entrepreneurial activities.

 For the rest of his life he continued to publish opinion pieces in various publications.
 He adopted Colombian dual citizenship, for which he was entitled for his years of work there and as a reminder of the country that welcomed him during his exile.

-Juan Tomas de Salas died on August 22, 2000 at age 62, victim of cancer.
+Juan Tomas de Salas died of cancer on August 22, 2000, at age 62.